Honest Comparison

 Is RK Sterling an alternative to Holistiplan?

 For tax analysis, yes.
 RK Sterling includes tax analysis as part of its integrated advisor platform.
-The difference is scope: Holistiplan is a dedicated tax planning tool with a mature OCR-to-report workflow, while Sterling combines tax analysis with CRM, planning, document storage, AI research, meeting notes, and email in one platform priced per firm.
+The difference is scope: Holistiplan is a dedicated tax planning tool with a mature OCR-to-report workflow, while Sterling combines tax analysis with CRM, planning, document storage, AI research, meeting notes, and email in one free platform with usage-based AI.

 Can I use RK Sterling and Holistiplan together?